audeering/auglib/docs/usage.rst

     setattr(pd.Index, '_repr_html_', index_to_html)

+.. === Document starts here ===

 .. _usage:

 Usage
 =====

-:mod:`auglib` lets you augment your audio data.
+:mod:`auglib` lets you augment audio data.
+It provides transformations
-It provides a large collection of augmentations in its sub-module :mod:`auglib.transform`, which can be easily applied to a signal, or whole database, with :class:`auglib.Augment`.
+in its sub-module :mod:`auglib.transform`.
+:class:`auglib.Augment` can then apply those transformations to a signal, a file, or a whole dataset.

+Check how to include :ref:`external solutions <external>` and look at the :ref:`examples <examples>` for further inspiration.
+Or continue reading here,
+to see how to apply the augmentations to different inputs.

 .. jupyter-execute::